basiclaser/fm/README.md

 ```

 ### `fm('fieldNameExample')`

-__trigger__ - Will broadcast any observer of that current frequency.
+__trigger__ - Will trigger callbacks for any observer of that namespace, with the field's current value if it exists.
 ```
 fm()
 { observers: { '123': [ [Function: onchange] ], fm_observe_all: [] },